 Polymerase chain reaction (PCR) is the preferred laboratory test for monkey pox virus detection due to its accuracy and sensitivity.
 Optimal diagnostic samples for monkey pox diagnosis are collected from skin lesions; these include roof or fluid from vesicles and pustules, and dry crusts.
 Additionally, biopsy samples can also be collected for disease diagnosis.

-With only a few therapeutics / vaccines currently approved or granted special access for the treatment / prevention of the monkeypox disease, the existing demand for effective monkeypox vaccines and therapeutics is still unmet.
-In response to the monkey pox outbreak, active research and development efforts are underway to develop various therapeutics and vaccines for the treatment and prevention of monkeypox.
-Presently, more than 25 therapeutics / vaccines are commercialized / under development for the treatment and prevention of monkeypox.
-With the increase in the number of monkeypox cases globally, the demand for testing has also increased.
+With only a few monkeypox vaccines currently approved or granted special access for the treatment / prevention of the monkeypox disease, the existing demand for an effective monkeypox vaccine and therapeutic is still unmet.
+In response to the monkey pox outbreak, active research and development efforts are underway to develop various monkeypox therapeutics and vaccine for the treatment and prevention of monkeypox.
+Presently, more than 25 monkeypox vaccine are commercialized / under development for the treatment and prevention of monkeypox.
+With the increase in the number of disease cases globally, the demand for testing has also increased.
 At present, more than 165 diagnostic kits are available in the market for the detection of monkeypox virus.
-The growing cases of monkeypox disease and availability of limited number of therapeutics / vaccines / diagnostic solutions are the key factors driving the growth of this market.
+The growing cases of monkeypox disease and availability of limited number of therapeutics / vaccines / diagnostic solutions are the key factors driving the growth of the monkeypox treatment market.